Telecominfraproject/wlan-docs/about/cloud-partner-information.md

 # Cloud Partner Information

-TIP OpenWiFi enables integration by commercial controllers to the OpenWiFi Software Development Kit (SDK).

-\
-The OpenWiFi SDK is designed to enable cloud partners to consume basic southbound device management and device discovery at a minimum.
+The OpenWiFi SDK is designed to enable Cloud Partners to consume basic southbound device management and device discovery.
 This is similar to augmenting a southbound device adapter for many orchestration or automation systems.

+## OpenWiFi Microservices

-The OpenWiFi SDK also offers numerous micro services of incremental functionality for cloud partners to optionally consume including:
+The OpenWiFi SDK also offers microservices for Cloud Partners including the following:

 * Firmware Management
 * Device Provisioning